Seldan/blog/README.md

 ## Installation ##

-### 1. edit conf ###
+### 1. edit configuration ###
-at first edit the `conf/main.conf.php` configuration file and then add fortunes to `conf/fortune.conf.php`.
+    1. edit the `conf/main.conf.php` configuration file
+    2. (optional) add fortunes to `conf/fortune.conf.php`.

 ### 2. database ###
-dump the empty DB with the install scripts in `INSTALL`.
+    - execute installscript in `INSTALL`.

 ### 3. finish ###
-delete the `INSTALL` folder.
+    - delete the `INSTALL` folder.

 ### 4. have fun! ###

-PS: dont use this in a productive enviroment ever!
+PS: I am not responsible for any damages, data losses, etc. to you or your computer caused by this software.

 ## Open Source Projects used: ##